 The property caters for families and children of all ages.
 Well-behaved dogs are welcome too.
 The large garden is enclosed but please be aware there are normally sheep in the fields down to the lake so dogs must be on a lead.

-Sunny Bank Farm is on a South-facing hillside (hence the name) between Torver Beck and Coniston Water.
-It is in the South Western part of the Lake District National Park about 40 minutes from the M6.
-The nearest mainline station is Oxenholme just outside Kendal.
-The hamlet of Sunny Bank consists of just half a dozen dwellings, nestled beside the water.
+Sunny Bank Farm is set in 16 acres of grounds on a South-facing hillside (hence the name) in the South Western part of the Lake District National Park about 40 minutes from the M6.
+The nearest mainline station is Oxenholme just outside Kendal (also 40 minutes drive), or Ulverston (20 minutes drive).

-Coniston, 4 miles north, is a pretty Lakeland town with a fine church, a variety of shops, post office, tourist information centre and a number of good pubs.
+One mile north lies Torver village where there is a good pub, a church and a small deli for essentials.
+Coniston, 4 miles north, is a pretty Lakeland town with a fine church, a variety of shops, post office (in the petrol station), tourist information centre and a number of good pubs.
 The Steam Yacht Gondola and Coniston Launch both operate from here, providing a good way to see the lake.
-The John Ruskin museum is well worth a visit, as is Ruskin's house, Brantwood, just across the lake, which has beautiful gardens and a great restaurant.
+The John Ruskin museum is well worth a visit, as is Ruskin's house, Brantwood, just across the lake, which has beautiful gardens and a terrace restaurant with amazing views.